-An important strategy in the lock-in game is to price aggressively to win early market share in the hope that profit will follow later, once customers find it expensive to change.
-This approach may require large capital investment and years of losses.
-Whether the capital markets will remain as kind to this strategy as they were in the 1990s remains to be seen.
+An important strategy in the lock-in game is to price aggressively to win early market share in the hope that profit will follow later, once customers find change to be expensive.
+As we wrote in 2001 [1], "This approach may require large capital investment and years of losses.
+Whether the capital markets will remain as kind to this strategy as they were in the 1990s remains to be seen."

-Industry's approach to standards has been driven not only by economic change but also by the regulatory environment.
+Industry's approach to standards has been driven not only by the economy but also by the regulatory environment.
 For example, consortia specifications flourished in the 1990s.
-In the U.S., approximately 3500 consortia organizations develop specifications, compared to approximately 250 accredited standards-developing organizations [2].
-Cooperative research and development consortia were given great antitrust leeway in the U.S. under the National Cooperative Research Act of 1984 (amended as the National Cooperative Research and Production Act of 1993 [11]).
+A 1999 estimate indicated that, in the U.S., approximately 3500 consortia organizations were developing specifications, compared to approximately 250 accredited standards-developing organizations [4].
+Cooperative research and development consortia were given great antitrust leeway in the U.S. under the National Cooperative Research Act of 1984 (amended as the National Cooperative Research and Production Act of 1993 [13]).
 Under the Act, certain types of activities ("such as, arguably, the development of standards" [7]) are protected from the risk of treble damages and liability for a plaintiff's legal fees.